 6. London buses were not always red.
 Before 1907, different routes had different-coloured buses.

-7. You could fit either the Great Pyramid at Giza or the Statue of Liberty inside the Millennium Dome, now known as the O2 Arena, the largest structure of its kind in the world.
+7. You could fit either the Great Pyramid of Giza or the Statue of Liberty inside the Millennium Dome, now known as the O2 Arena, the largest structure of its kind in the world.

 8. The last person to be executed at the Tower of London was German soldier Josef Jakobs in 1941.